kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 Checking newly-reported test failures is now more urgent; you should assume that any new failure is related to the upcoming release, bring to the attention of the CI Signal lead, and assist in getting follow-up from the appropriate SIG.
 Generally the CI Signal lead will track these failures, but newly opened issues may not initially have sufficient labelling to catch their attention.

-Issues and PRs missing correct labels will begin to see reminders from the bot.
-While the bot gives clear instructions, you may still need to help owners understand what they need to do.
 A detailed page is in the [developer guide](https://git.k8s.io/community/contributors/devel/release.md) describing how developers target issues and pull requests to a milestone.

 ### Sample Searches